thejjw/cache-killer-chrome-extension/README.md

    - `example.com` matches exactly example.com
    - `localhost` matches the localhost domain

-3. **Request Header Modification**: Intercepts HTTP requests and modifies headers to prevent caching
+3. **Request Header Modification**: Intercepts HTTP requests and modifies headers to prevent caching (domain-specific)
-4. **Active Cache Clearing**: When enabled, clears the cache every 5 seconds to ensure no cached content remains
+4. **Optional Active Cache Clearing**: When enabled in advanced settings, clears the cache every 5 seconds (affects all sites)
 5. **Bypass Cache on Reload**: When toggling on, reloads the current tab with `bypassCache: true`
 6. **Badge and Popup Status Logic**:
    - The badge text updates to reflect the current mode (All, Include, Exclude)